 How to Fix Task Host Window Prevents Shut Down on Windows?

-2. Select the notepad or your work application and click End Task
+2. Select Notepad or the application you are working on and click End Task.

 End Task Application